Gibraltar Methodist Church: History

 In 1863 the church became involved with Spaniards who had to leave their country because they were spreading Protestant propaganda.
 Manuel Matamoros, José Alhama and Miguel Trigo were sentenced in Granada and were amongst these exiles.
 Matamoros was eventually exiled from Spain and died in Switzerland although he was to be known as the start of Spanish Protestantism.

 Always linked with work among service personnel, that work became focussed in the establishment of a recreation club in part of the school, and in 1898 a 'Welcome' home for soldiers and sailors was opened at No.6 Church Street, the site of the old Eastern Telegraph offices.
 The 'Welcome' moved to the present site at 297 Main Street in 1933.
 Through the Church and its ministry of worship and service thousands of people of all faiths and none were welcomed and cared for over these years of increasing outreach and growth.

 The Church moved to its present location in 1956 when the old Church and Manse were sold.
 The building was reconstructed into its present shape and was renamed Wesley House.
 From here the Church has become the spiritual home not only of Methodists but of Christians from many backgrounds who live and work in and around Gibraltar.

 In 1997 the Church in Gibraltar became part of the then London South West District of the Methodist Church of Great Britain and ceased to come under the orbit of the Forces Board.
 This move recognized that, while the link with the forces remained, the work of the Church was now very much focussed towards the whole community of Gibraltar and its surrounding area.

 In 2006 it appointed Fidel Patron - the first Gibraltarian Superintendent Minister.

+Following the resignation of Fidel Patron, Conrad Hicks was appointed in succession as Superintendent Minister.